Latte is Synonymous with Safety

 Live Demonstration

-On the left you can see the template in Latte, on the right is the generated HTML code.
-The $text
+On the left, you see the template in Latte; on the right is the generated HTML code.
+The variable $text

-output several times, each time in a slightly different context.
-And therefore escaped a bit differently.
-You can edit the
+several times, each time in a slightly different context.
+And thus, escaped slightly differently.
+You can edit the template code

-template code yourself, for example change the content of the variable etc. Try it:
+yourself, for example, change the content of the variable, etc. Try it:

 Isn't that great!
-Latte does context-sensitive escaping automatically, so the programmer:
+Latte performs context-aware escaping automatically, so the programmer:

-- doesn't have to think or know how to escape data
+- doesn't need to think about or know how to escape where

-These aren't even all the contexts that Latte distinguishes when outputting and for which it customizes data treatment.
-We'll go through more interesting cases now.
+These are not even all the contexts that Latte distinguishes when printing and for which it adapts data handling.
+We will now go through other interesting cases.

 How to Hack Naive Systems

-We will use a few practical examples to show how important context differentiation is and why naive templating systems do not provide sufficient protection against XSS, unlike Latte.
+Using several practical examples, we will show how important context differentiation is and why naive templating systems do not provide sufficient protection against XSS, unlike Latte.
 We will use Twig as a representative of a naive system in the examples, but the same applies to other systems.

 Attribute Vulnerability

-Let's try to inject malicious code into the page using the HTML attribute as we showed above.
-Let's have a template in Twig displaying an image:
+Let's try to inject malicious code into the page using an HTML attribute, as we showed above.
+Let's have a template in Twig rendering an image:

 <img src={{ imageFile }} alt={{ imageAlt }}>

-Note that there are no quotes around the attribute values.
-The coder may have forgotten them, which just happens.
-For example, in React, the code is written like this, without quotes, and a coder who is switching languages can easily forget about the quotes.
+Notice that there are no quotes around the attribute values.
+The coder might have forgotten them, which simply happens.
+For example, in React, code is written this way, without quotes, and a coder who switches between languages can easily forget the quotes.

-The attacker inserts a cleverly constructed string foo onload=alert('Hacked!')
+An attacker inserts a cleverly crafted string foo onload=alert('Hacked!')

-know that Twig can't tell if a variable is being printed in a stream of HTML text, inside an attribute, inside an HTML comment,
+that Twig cannot determine whether a variable is being printed in the HTML text flow, inside an attribute, an HTML comment, etc.;

-etc.; in short, it doesn't distinguish between contexts.
-And it just mechanically converts < > & ' "
+in short, it does not distinguish contexts.
+And it just mechanically converts the characters < > & ' "

 <img src=photo0145.webp alt=foo onload=alert('Hacked!')>